 The Caughley Society holds two meetings a year, usually at the Coalport China Museum site, near Ironbridge in Shropshire, England, home of the national Caughley porcelain collection.
 The Spring meeting is normally held on the first Saturday in April (unless this coincides with the Easter holiday period), and the Autumn one on the first Saturday in October.
 Full details of each meeting are published on this website as soon as they are available.
 Other events are also organised.

 Visitors are particularly welcome.
 To encourage younger people to take an interest, the Society now offers up to five free places at each of our meetings to people under the age of 25 studying in an appropriate field (for instance ceramics, design, fine art) at further and higher education establishments, museums, auctioneers and organisations such as the National Trust.

 If you would like to attend one of our meetings, whether as a paying visitor or younger person, please send us an email by clicking on the 'Contact Us' button on the left of this page.

-David Byrne is a long-term member and one-time chairman of the Caughley Society, describing himself as a confirmed 18th century porcelain potaholic.
-He is a Fellow of the Institute of Registered Valuers and worked as a jewellery consultant over many years for various auction houses.
-He has also done general valuation events which have included 18th century porcelain.
-Although now officially retired he has written and continues to teach the three-day jewellery, diamond and gemstone identification and valuation workshop for the National Association of Jewellers, which is part of the curriculum for all those studying for their jewellery valuation exams.
+A member of the Caughley Society, David Byrne worked as a jewellery consultant for auction houses and also did general valuation events including 18th century porcelain.
+Although now officially retired, he has written and continues to teach a three-day jewellery, diamond and gemstone identification and valuation workshop for the National Association of Jewellers.

 Registered charity no 1137851